DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    app.UseCors("Open");
    ```

-2. Modify the code that configures authentication and authorization to use cookies:
+2. To use cookies, modify authentication/authorization code as follows:

    _Startup.cs_:
    ```cs